kevingroup/COMSV/README.md

     bash run_all.sh

-After progrem stops, check the output folder `COMSV_SVs_261T` for the output SV lists.
+After progrem stops, check the output folder `COMSV_SVs_261T` for the output SV lists (indels_dedup.osv, invdup_dedup.osv, and translocation_dedup.osv).

 ## Different SV detection components
 There are several components to call SVs in our pipeline: